fabiomux/kde-servicemenus/compose_with_thunderbird-flatpak/README.md

 but specifically thought for those using the Flatpak system.
 It composes a new email using the selected files as attachments and Thunderbird as an email client.
-It also allows to cache files from different folders and composing all of them later.
+It also allows caching files from different folders and composing them later.
 For those using Flatpak, an identical addon dedicated to that system is available.

 ## Features